Comparing Power Apps Plans with Dynamics 365 Licensing

 - Guided process flows

-- Capacity to add unlimited custom entities
+- Capacity to add custom tables

 - Ability to easily connect the app with other data points